sevagh/Zen/README.md

 Zen is a real-time capable, CUDA-accelerated harmonic/percussive source separation library, which implements:
 * Harmonic-percussive source separation using median filtering ([Fitzgerald 2010](http://dafx10.iem.at/papers/DerryFitzGerald_DAFx10_P15.pdf), [Drieger et al 2014](https://archives.ismir.net/ismir2014/paper/000127.pdf))
-* **[INCOMPLETE\*]** Steady-state/transient source separation using SSE (stochastic spectrum estimation) filtering ([Bayarres 2014](https://iie.fing.edu.uy/publicaciones/2014/Iri14/Iri14.pdf))
+* Steady-state/transient source separation using SSE (stochastic spectrum estimation) filtering ([Bayarres 2014](https://iie.fing.edu.uy/publicaciones/2014/Iri14/Iri14.pdf))

-*: Npp/Ipp FilterBox/moving average filter functions in the SSE filtering case are not as well-behaved as the FilterMedian functions.
+Note that the Npp/Ipp FilterBox (moving average filter) functions in the SSE filtering case are not as well-behaved as the FilterMedian functions - use caution with the SSE implementation.

 Zen was written from the ground up to support dual CPU/GPU implementations of algorithms by using policy-based template metaprogramming.
 For specialized subroutines (e.g. cuFFT, Npp/Ipp), there are abstraction wrappers.